Minoring in dance: the process, performances and perks

 Auxiliary clubs and communities

 Lu is also an active member of Chaotic 3, a dance club on campus that produces high-level hip-hop choreography through evening workshops, rehearsals and competitions.
 USC houses numerous student dance organizations on campus, across several different styles.
 Some even travel internationally to present work.
-Bremond works with student representatives from these dance clubs to form the Dance Club Council, which brings together over 15 groups to promote the spirit of dance to the University Park Campus community.
+Beasley works with student representatives from these dance clubs through the Dance Club Council (DCC), which brings together over a dozen groups to promote the spirit of dance to the university community.

 Chaotic 3 is one of these clubs, and one of many ways to get involved in dance on campus.
-By working together, USC Kaufman and the Dance Club Council give the dance community at USC space for abundant growth.
+By working together, USC Kaufman and the DCC give the dance community at USC space for abundant growth.